shivam-maharshi/tech-tuts/README.md

 # AwsPythonTutorial
-Python tutorial to interact with AWS using boto3 library.
+Python tutorial to interact with AWS using boto2 and boto3 library.